A-Z Artist Index Compilations Record Labels Media

 Derry label established by Colm Arbuckle [now of Radio Foyle] who had his own home studio where many local bands recorded demo tapes.
 The label's first release was to be a single by The Sect but this fell through.
 There were also plans to release a Derry scene sampler LP.
 This was the 12 track, 4 band "Postcard From Abroad" LP, the proceeds of which would go to charity.
 Declan McGonagle of the Orchard Gallery in Derry, who organised monthly band nights between exhibitions, was also involved in this project.
 It fell through due to lack of finances, despite supposedly being funded by Derry City Council and/or The Arts Council of Britain.
 Consequently there are no releases on this label from the punk/new wave era.
 How far any of these releases got further than ideas on paper I cannot say, though the Idol Threats did record a demo for the LP.

-A single finally emerged on the Shoestring label In 1990, a charity single in aid of Ethiopia Famine Relief.
+A number of singles emerged on the Shoestring label in the late 80s, including a charity single in aid of Ethiopia Famine Relief.
 Were there more releases?

 4-band sampler with The Rip Offs, The Sect, Graffiti and Idol Threats.